-If an organization has elected to capitalize its collections, provide on line 1(b)(i) the revenues relating to its collection items that are reported on Form 990, Part VIII, line 1.
+If an organization has elected to capitalize its collections, provide on line 1(b)(i) the revenue relating to its collection items that is reported on Form 990, Part VIII, line 1.
 Also, provide on line 1(b)(ii) the value of the organization's collection items reported as total assets on Form 990, Part X, line 16, column (B).

-Complete Part IV if the organization answered “Yes” to Form 990, Part IV, line 9, regarding escrow or custodial accounts or arrangements.
+Complete Part IV if the organization answered “Yes” to Form 990, Part IV, line 9.

 Organizations that maintain escrow or custodial accounts not reported on Form 990, Part X, must record increases or decreases in such accounts by completing lines 1c through 1f.